coordinature/coordinature.github.io/development/applications/familysigns/website.md

 Choose from:
 - Early Starter
-- Early Adapter
+- Early Adopter
 - Early Supporter

 ### Packages
 ## Choose the package that fits you best
 support families or support yourself

-## Early Starter, Early Adapter, Early Tester
+## Early Starter, Early Adopter, Early Tester

 - One year free from the point we are in the release candidate
 - Updates into how we are doing